Disease/Disorder

 Etiology

-Etiologies of TN may be idiopathic or caused by focal compression of the trigeminal root by tortuous or aberrant vessels in the posterior fossa.1,2,3,4 Other causes are slowly growing tumors, saccular aneurysms or arteriovenous malformations compressing the trigeminal nerve root near the dorsal root entry zone.1,2,3,4
+TN caused by focal compression of the trigeminal root by tortuous or aberrant vessels in the posterior fossa.1,2,3,4 Other causes are slowly growing tumors, saccular aneurysms or arteriovenous malformations compressing the trigeminal nerve root near the dorsal root entry zone.1,2,3,4 TN may also be idiopathic.

 Epidemiology including risk factors and primary prevention